 Will Deno replace Node.js?
 Is Deno faster than Node?

 Maybe or maybe not.
 Node.js has a strong and huge ecosystem of developers.
 On the other hand, Deno is in its nascent stage and will take time to catch up.

 At this point, Deno is a cool new environment for building small private scripting projects in TypeScript.
-According to Dahl, Deno will never really challenge the success of Node.js considering the popularity.
+According to Dahl, Deno will never really challenge the success of Node.js considering its popularity.
 Nevertheless, once Deno matures it may become a viable choice for building larger projects.